dagger/dagger/README.md

    1. Starting from the root of the cloak repo, make a new directory for your action:
       - `mkdir -p examples/foo`
    1. `cd examples/foo`
-   1. Setup the Dockerfile that will build your action
-      - `cp ../alpine/Dockerfile .`
+   1. `cp ../alpine/Dockerfile .`
-      - Open `Dockerfile` and change occurences of `examples/alpine` to `examples/foo`
-      - TODO: this is boilerplate that will go away soon
-   1. Open `schema.graphql`, replace the existing `build` field under `Query` with one field per action you want to implement
+   1. Open `schema.graphql`, replace the existing `build` field under `Alpine` with one field per action you want to implement.
+Replace all occurences of `Alpine` with `Foo`.
       - This is where the schema for the actions in your extension is configured.
 Feel free to add more complex output/input types as needed
       - If you want `foo` to just have a single action `bar`, you just need a field for `bar` (with appropriate input and output types).
    1. Open up `cloak.yaml`